Merged image of a V8 engine, Sherman Tank, Clementine the Cat, and my MGA in the Alpes

 www.VORD.net

 It's not uncommon for people to spend years restoring a wreck of a car into something immaculate.
 Robert is unconventional in this respect - he started with an immaculate Rochdale Olympic and crunched it.
-This is the story of the second rebuild.

 Robert is a good friend who shares my barn.
 I like to think I'm being helpful by documenting his rebuild on the internet.